yaroslaff/hoocron/README.md

 There are two policies for job, `ignore` (default) and `asap`.

-With policy `ignore`, if hoocron gets request to start job, and this job is already running, request is ignored.
+With policy `ignore`, if hoocron gets request to start job and this job is already running, request is ignored.

-With policy `asap`, if hoocron gets request to start job, and this job is already running, it will set special flag and will run same job again immediately after first instance of job is finished (and again, new request will raise flag again).
+With policy `asap`, if hoocron gets request to start job and this job is already running, it will set special flag and will run same job again immediately after first instance of job is finished (and again, new request will raise flag again).
 Note, if there are many requests during one execution of job, it will be executed just once.

 To see difference, compare ignore policy (default) with this command:
 ~~~shell